Detailed information on Part XIV of the Drug Tariff.

-From April 2012, a contractor who thinks there is an issue with their monthly payment can ask the NHS Business Services Authority (NHSBSA), in writing, to recheck a month or specific months' prescriptions.
+From April 2012, a contractor who thinks there is an issue with their monthly payment can ask the us, in writing, to recheck a month or specific months' prescriptions.

 All contractors who provide NHS pharmaceutical services can request a month or specific months' prescriptions to be rechecked.
 Contractors who have purchased a business since 1 April 2012 can only request a recheck for the months where they owned the business, unless they have purchased the business with liabilities and the account code has remained unchanged.
 Those contractors who ceased trading after 1 April 2012 and not sold the business with liabilities can request a recheck for any month where they owned the business, subject to the normal limitation periods.

-- a contractor must submit their request using the appropriate form available to download here in PDF format (to download in MS Word format click here).
-NHSBSA has redesigned the proforma pharmacy contractors must use to request a re-check of a specific month’s account(s) in order to allow contractors to indicate the nature of the enquiry which has affected payment.
-Any information that may assist the NHSBSA in checking the account(s) should be entered in the additional information box provided
+We have redesigned the proforma that pharmacy contractors must use to request a re-check of a specific month’s account(s) to allow contractors to indicate the nature of the enquiry which has affected payment.
+Any information that may assist us in checking the account(s) should be entered in the additional information box provided.

-To ensure that adjustments fairly reflect both underpayments and overpayments, the NHSBSA will select an equivalent number of additional months to check where appropriate.
+To make sure that adjustments fairly reflect both underpayments and overpayments, we will select an equivalent number of additional months to check where appropriate.
 Using the results:

 - where a net underpayment is revealed, the contractor will be paid the value of the underpayment

-- where a net overpayment is revealed, the NHSBSA will recover the value of the overpayment
+- where a net overpayment is revealed, we will recover the value of the overpayment

-Once the 18 month deadline for requesting a check has elapsed, for example: 31 October 2013 for prescriptions dispensed in April 2012, no further requests can be made for that particular month.
+Once the 18 month deadline for requesting a check has passed, for example: 31 October 2013 for prescriptions dispensed in April 2012, no further requests can be made for that particular month.